Are You Ready To Consider That Capitalism Is The Real Problem?

 None of this is actually radical.
 Our leaders will tell us that these ideas are not feasible, but what is not feasible is the assumption that we can carry on with the status quo.
 If we keep pounding on the wedge of inequality and chewing through our living planet, the whole thing is going to implode.
 The choice is stark, and it seems people are waking up to it in large numbers: Either we evolve into a future beyond capitalism, or we won’t have a future at all.

 Dr. Jason Hickel is an anthropologist at the London School of Economics who works on international development and global political economy, with an ethnographic focus on southern Africa.
 He writes for the Guardian and Al Jazeera English.
-His most recent book, The Divide: A New History of Global Inequality, is available now.
+His most recent book, The Divide: A Brief History of Global Inequality and Its Solutions, is available now.

 Martin Kirk is cofounder and director of strategy for The Rules, a global collective of writers, thinkers, and activists dedicated to challenging the root causes of global poverty and inequality.
 His work focuses on bringing insights from the cognitive and complexity sciences to bear on issues of public understanding of complex global challenges.